 This Act instructed the Secretary of Health and Human Services, acting through the Director of NIH, to establish guidelines for the proper care of animals to be used in biomedical and behavioral research.

 This policy provides basis for all regulations and guidance for animal research under the oversight of the Office of Laboratory Animal Welfare.

 These are the most recent guidelines governing humane euthanasia.
 It is extremely important to review this document if euthanasia is a component of your research.
 Those of you working with wildlife should also consult this Report.
-There is a section on Euthanasia of Nonconventional Species: Zoo, Wild, Aquatic, and Ectothermic Animals.
+There is a section on Euthanasia of Zoologic and Free-Ranging Nondomestic Animals.